 In 2009, the Company exceeded its requirements under an option agreement to acquire a 51% interest the Treaty property by incurring in excess of \$5,000,000 of exploration related expenditures on the property.
-The Company also has elected to earn an additional 9% interest in the property by performing and paying all expenses related to providing the optionor with a positive feasibility study.
+The Company initially elected to earn an additional 9% interest in the property by performing and paying all expenses related to providing the optionor with a positive feasibility study but has recently notified Teuton that it will not be completing this additional earn-in under the agreement.

 The Company initiated legal action in 2010 against Teuton Resources Corp. for failure to transfer title to the property under the terms of the initial earn-in agreement and for damages the Company may have been subject to as a result.
-Teuton disputes that all terms of the contract have been met by American Creek.
+Teuton disputed that all terms of the contract had not been met by American Creek.